-You could easily adjust this itinerary, swapping Venice for Rome or Milan and the Cinque Terre for Naples and the Amalfi Coast.
+You could easily adjust this itinerary, swapping Venice for Rome or Milan and the Cinque Terre for Naples or the Amalfi Coast.

 Our two week itinerary here is fast-paced for families with kids, but not so much that it’s overwhelming.
 You’ll spend the bulk of your time in Florence and Rome, with short breaks in Milan, Cinque Terre, the Tuscan countryside, and Orvieto in between.

 Day 1 | Milan